← All Articles

 - Five qualifying activities: R&D, IP registration, training, innovation projects with research institutions, and licensing of IP.

-- A cash payout option of 20% (on up to $100,000 of expenditure) is available for companies that cannot fully utilise the deductions.
+- A cash payout option of 20% (on up to $100,000 of expenditure) is available for companies that can't fully use the deductions.

 - The scheme runs from YA 2024 to YA 2028.

-- SMEs can stack EIS benefits alongside grants like PSG and EDG for maximum savings.
+- You can stack EIS benefits alongside grants like PSG and EDG for maximum savings.

-The Enterprise Innovation Scheme is a Singapore government tax incentive designed to encourage businesses — particularly SMEs — to invest in innovation and capability building.
-It consolidates and enhances several earlier tax incentive schemes into a single, more generous programme.
+The Enterprise Innovation Scheme is a Singapore government tax incentive that encourages businesses — particularly SMEs — to invest in innovation and capability building.
+It consolidates several earlier tax schemes into a single, more generous programme.

-All Singapore tax-resident companies can benefit from the EIS.
-There is no revenue cap or headcount restriction for the 400% tax deduction.
-However, for the cash payout option, your company must have no more than $500 million in revenue and employ at least three local employees (Singapore Citizens or Permanent Residents) in the relevant period.
+All Singapore tax-resident companies can benefit from the 400% tax deduction.
+There's no revenue cap or headcount restriction for the deduction itself.
+For the cash payout option, your company must have no more than $500 million in revenue and employ at least three local employees (Singapore Citizens or Permanent Residents).

-The potential savings are substantial.
+The numbers are significant.
 For each qualifying activity, you can claim 400% tax deduction on the first $400,000 of qualifying expenditure per YA.
-Any expenditure beyond $400,000 receives the standard 100% deduction.
+Anything beyond $400,000 gets the standard 100% deduction.

 For SMEs with limited taxable income, the cash payout option lets you convert up to $100,000 in qualifying expenditure into a 20% cash payout — that's up to $20,000 per qualifying activity, per YA, without needing to wait until you're profitable.